 Arizona is a southwestern state that is known for sandy deserts, towering Saguaro cacti, and snowbird culture with lots of retirees camped out in RVs.
 This is also the home of the Grand Canyon, Antelope Canyon, Saguaro National Park, and many other iconic outdoor destinations.
 The winters are generally mild and pleasant, while the summers are hot and dry.
 But in northern Arizona, you’ll find forests and even snow in the winter months.

 Overall, Arizona is a beautiful state that offers outdoor recreation, opportunities to learn about Native American history and culture, and impressive landscapes that are totally surreal.
 There are sprawling cities, unique villages, and even ghost towns that should be on every traveler’s radar when visiting the state.
-These are 10 of the most amazing places to visit in Arizona for your next trip.
+These are some of the most amazing places to visit in Arizona for your next trip.
 We’ll also share a few hotel recommendations to help you plan your journey.

 YOU'RE ALL SET!